 Traditionally, most older men wear their hair short and lightly layered.
 The length of the hair can vary widely, from very short to slightly longer.
 One of the most important elements of a good haircut includes the neckline.
 Do you want a blocked or tapered hairline?

-- Blocked: A blocked hairline is squared.
+A blocked hairline is squared.
 This is a good cut for those with thin necks.
 However, if you have a thicker neck, this can add even more width to your overall look from the back.

-Styles that Help Cover Thinning Hair
+Haircuts for Seniors That Help Cover Thinning Hair

 Most male pattern baldness is on the top, back, or front of the head.
 A good stylist will help you decide the best cut to cover any baldness, if that is your desire.
 For example, if you only have a small amount of thinning in the back, you can grow the top part of the hair just a little longer and it will effectively cover it.
 This is not to be confused with the comb over, something most men try to avoid these days.
 Frontal baldness requires a completely different cut to help camouflage thinning hair.